-Why you should have an ‘un-plugged’ wedding
+Why you should consider having an un-plugged wedding

-So why should you have an ‘un-plugged’ wedding?
+So should you have an ‘un-plugged’ wedding?

-Well you could always suprise them at the venue with this sign, or you could share this post and also put a small note on the RSVP so they have plenty of notice to catch up with the latest on social media.
+Well you could always surprise them at the venue with a sign.
+What about sharing this post and also put a small note on the RSVP.
+Guests can then have plenty of notice to catch up with the latest news and shenanigans on social media.
 Here’s an example of what you could write.